Minimum Program Duration

 Our Clinical program is committed to strong training in scientific psychology, and the First Year Project is designed to get you off to a flying start in research.
 You will gather data, run analyses, write a research report, and present your data to faculty and students at a symposium held in the fall of your second year.
 This experience gives you an early sense for the demands and satisfaction of psychological research.
 Most importantly, it provides a sense of accomplishment.
 It is an opportunity to synthesize newly learned skills, and it becomes a reference point for continued efforts.

-Students should submit one yearly research statement to their mentors during the spring evaluation process each year.
-This research statement (approximately 3 pages; single spaced) should be modeled on what applicants would submit for a tenure track assistant professor position.
+Students should submit a research statement to their mentoring committee each year as part of the review and mentoring process with your committee and mentor.
+This research statement should be modeled on what applicants would submit for a tenure track assistant professor position.
+Professors Gernsbacher and Devine from our department have written an excellent guide on how to prepare an impactful research statement.
+We strongly suggest that you follow their recommendations on content, focus, and format.
 This requirement encourages the student to think about and develop their conceptualization of their program of research as they advance through the program.
-The research statement is also evaluated by their full committee at the time that the student completes their integrative paper.

 The purpose of the clinical advising committee is to assist students in (a) setting appropriate goals, (b) anticipating and successfully completing program requirements, (c) integrating research and clinical training experiences, (d) considering career options and other professional issues, and (e) evaluating their progress toward their professional goals.
 It is expected that the committees will address all of these issues during the advising sessions.

-All clinical students are expected to select a 5-6 person advising committee that would include their major professor, a member of the Clinic staff (Linnea Burk or Chris Gioia), and a other members of their choosing.
+All clinical students are expected to select a 5-6 person advising committee that would include their major professor, the Director or Asst.
+Director of the PRTC (Linnea Burk or Chris Gioia), and other members of their choosing.
 All committees must have at least one faculty member who is a core clinical faculty.
 (Core clinical faculty are clinical area group faculty members whose tenure home is the Department of Psychology).
 Additional committee members may be added as appropriate and useful.
+At the point of your dissertation proposal, your mentoring committee must contain at least one member from outside the Psychology Department.
+We recommend that you add this member from the beginning for continuity in mentoring.
 Prior to the meeting, students are expected to prepare a 1-2 page document that summarizes their accomplishments for the past year and their goals for the coming year.
-In addition, students should provide committee members with an updated CV prior to each meeting.
+Students should also provide their committee with an updated Research Statement and CV prior to each meeting.

 Students should request a meeting of their committee whenever they seek additional perspectives on their performance, goals, or other career or academic issues.
 At the very least, departmental guidelines require that students meet with their clinical mentoring committee at least once per year.